Domoconnor/orange-corpus/10_Clock.md

-To provide an ambient visualisation of data which is engaging with the user Be easily implemented with the rest of the system Display data in a format that is easily grasped by the user To have a feasible hardware solution which complements our other means of data visualisation
+To provide an ambient visualisation of data which is engaging with the user Be easily implemented with the rest of the system Display data in a format that is easily grasped by the user To have a feasible hardware solution which complements our other means of data visualisation.

 #####Lo-fi prototyping and sketches
 In order to visualise a few different clock concepts, we created some sketches of the clock being represented in different ways.
 This was a way of gauging how the interface for the clock should look, as well as exploring some aspects such as colour, granularity, and the general visual layout for the user.